What you need to know about business interruption insurance in HK

 3 things to be aware of before you buy business interruption insurance

-It’s important to note here that each policy will be unique to every business, and there are also a number of things that you will need to be aware of, including:
+It’s important to note here that each policy will be unique to every business, and there are also several things that you will need to be aware of, including:

-As this policy is in most cases sold as an add-on to your existing business insurance plan, they will tend to only provide coverage based on what your existing plan covers.
-For instance, if you have not opted for fire damage cover in your main plan, it is likely that your business interruption insurance won’t cover it either.
+As this policy is often sold as an add-on to your existing business insurance plan, they will tend to only provide coverage based on what your existing plan covers.
+For instance, if you have not opted for fire damage cover in your primary plan, your business interruption insurance will likely not cover it.

 Contact Pacific Prime Hong Kong today

-As every insurance plan is different, it can be very daunting and time consuming to find the perfect business interruption solution for your needs.
-To ensure that you’re securing the best protection for your company, be sure to contact Pacific Prime Hong Kong today.
-With over 17 years’ experience serving corporate clients, we are standing by to provide you with answers, find out about your specific requirements, and provide you with plan comparisons and quotes from the world’s best insurers.
-For further information on the corporate insurance solutions that we offer, please also feel free to visit our new dedicated corporate site here.
+As every insurance plan is different, finding the perfect business interruption solution for your needs can be very daunting and time-consuming.
+To ensure that you secure the best protection for your company, contact Pacific Prime Hong Kong today.
+For further information on our corporate insurance solutions, please also visit our new dedicated corporate site or Property & Casualty insurance page.